Ultimate Walt Disney World Planning Guide (2024 & 2025)

 Disney Dining Plans

 For some travelers, one of the best options for dining at Disney is to add a Disney Dining Plan to your on-site hotel stay.
 These plans offer a set number of meal and snack credits per person at a fixed daily cost.
-Historically, during certain low-demand seasons, Disney has even occasionally offered the dining plan at no additional charge as part of a vacation package including a hotel stay and theme park tickets.
+Historically, during certain low-demand seasons, Disney has even occasionally offered a free dining plan at no additional charge as part of a vacation package including a hotel stay and theme park tickets.

 Planning Tools for This Step: